buglabs/openxc-buglabs/OpenXC DweetPro Android App/README.md

 ### Adding Tokens

-**Email or Private message (Slack) your Master Key and Account Token to yourself.**
+**Email or Private message your Master Key and Account Token to yourself.**

+Copy/Paste the Master Key and Account Token from email into the app.
+You are now saving all data sent by your phone (VI, Tracefile, Phone Sensors).

-**If at any point you would like to set your own 'thing-name', first de-activate the "Send Data to Dweet.io" checkbox, then touch the "thing-name" field.
+**Note: If at any point you would like to set your own 'thing-name', first de-activate the "Send Data to Dweet.io" checkbox, then touch the "thing-name" field.
 You can name it whatever you want (just don't included spaces), but we recommend something unique to minimize the possibility of name clashing:**

 <img src="https://cloud.githubusercontent.com/assets/584962/11877657/bd304f1e-a4be-11e5-882c-5a47683f0532.png" height="480" width="auto">